 Additional examples include:

-- their department, location, and hire date might be from your HRIS;
+- Department, location, and hire date might be from your HRIS

-- and once the individual does log in to the platform, they can optionally add personal information such as interests and preferences.
+- Finally, individuals can optionally add personal information such as interests and preferences

 Enabling discovery and delight